 Liferay Portal can serve everything from the smallest to the largest web sites.
 Out of the box, it’s configured optimally for a single server environment.
-If one server isn’t sufficient to serve the high traffic needs of your site, Liferay Portal scales to the size you need.
+If one server isn’t sufficient to serve your site’s high traffic needs, Liferay Portal scales to the size you need.

 Liferay Portal works well in clusters of multiple machines (horizontal cluster) or in clusters of multiple VMs on a single machine (vertical cluster), or any mixture of the two.
-Once you have Liferay Portal installed in more than one application server node, there are several optimizations that need to be made.
+Once you have Liferay Portal installed on more than one application server node, there are several optimizations that must be made.
 At a minimum, Liferay Portal should be configured in the following way for a clustered environment:

 Many of these configuration changes can be made by adding or modifying properties in your